-This work element includes activities such as participation in various committees (advisory committees, project management committees, technical committees, modeling support activities, etc.) to ensure the coordination of SKATS transportation planning activities with related efforts occurring in the region and the state.
-The kind of participation in these inter-jurisdictional efforts varies over time and depends on the current focus of work efforts of state agencies, other MPO in Oregon, local jurisdictions and others.
-The activities section below lists interagency and inter-jurisdictional studies or projects that SKATS staff expect to participate in; although, additional studies and projects may occur during the planning period.
+This work element includes activities such as participation in various committees (advisory committees, project management committees, technical committees, modeling support activities, etc.).
+Participation in these inter-jurisdictional committees varies over time.
+The activities section below lists interagency and inter-jurisdictional studies and committees that SKATS staff expects to participate in.
+However, during the year additional studies, projects and committee may require the participation of SKATS staff.

-Federal regulations (23 CFR 450.314) require the development of an agreement between SKATS, ODOT, and the Salem Area Mass Transit District (SAMTD) on roles and responsibilities for each agency.
-This agreement (IGA #32794) was updated and executed on February 07, 2019 and is included as an appendix (Appendix E) to this UPWP.
+Lastly, Federal regulations (23 CFR 450.314) require the development of an agreement between SKATS, ODOT, and the Salem Area Mass Transit District (SAMTD) on roles and responsibilities for each agency.
+This agreement (IGA #32794) was updated and executed on February 7, 2019 and is included as an appendix (Appendix E) to this UPWP.

-- 1. Participate in the coordination of corridor and facility plans and other planning and project activities in the region (those listed in Section II Corridor and Area Plans in particular, but others that affect the regional transportation system [e.g., Salem's work on a potential 2nd Street underpass or overpass] during the UPWP time period to ensure a continuing, cooperative, and comprehensive SKATS planning process. - 2.
-Participate in the update of local jurisdictional Transportation System Plans, as needed. - 3.
+- 1. Participate in the coordination of corridor and facility plans and other planning and project activities in the region, particularly work as listed in Section II Corridor and Area Plans. - 2.
+Coordinate with ODOT Region 2 on the SKATS Alternative Mobility Targets (AMT), to develop AMTs for state highways in the SKATS MPO.
+ODOT's Biennial Work program has a start date in the first quarter of FY 2020-2021. - 3.
+Over the next several years, participate as needed in the work by ODOT's Planning Section to update statewide Policy Plans including the following (date shows anticipated year of completion): - Transportation Safety Action Plan (2021)

+- Oregon Transportation Plan (2022) - Oregon Freight Plan (2022) - Oregon Highway Plan (2023) - 4.
+Participate in the following local transportation planning studies or committees: - Our Salem (update of the Salem Comprehensive Plan) - Wheatland Road Multimodal Corridor Plan and Conceptual Design - Salem Active Transportation Network - Oregon Safe Route to School Network - 5.
 Participate in meetings and activities of the Oregon Metropolitan Planning Organization Consortium (OMPOC).
-Attend the quarterly meetings of MPO/Transit agencies. - 4.
-Participate in the Oregon Modeling Steering Committee, Modeling Program Committee, and other related transportation modeling and research subcommittees.

-- 5. Continue to evaluate and address new requirements resulting from federal transportation legislation (MAP-21 and its successor FAST Act), changes to federal regulations, federal guidance documents, etc. Work with staff from FHWA Oregon division and FTA on corrective actions and recommendations from the SKATS Planning Certification Review of 2017. - 6.
-Interagency coordination with EPA, DEQ, ODOT, etc. for consultation on Air Quality Conformity Determinations (AQCDs) for the TIP and/or RTSP, as needed. - 7.
-Interagency coordination with local jurisdictions, ODOT, the Salem-Keizer School District, and other stakeholders to support a Safe Routes to School (SRTS) program within the SKATS area.
-Submit grant request to ODOT for a SRTS non-infrastructure grant.
-As this partnership continues to develop, assist with development and start-up of a Safe Route to School program, potentially at the MWVCOG.
+Attend the quarterly meetings of MPO/Transit agencies. - 6.
+Participate in the Oregon Modeling Steering Committee, and the related transportation modeling and research subcommittees. - 7.
+Evaluate and address new requirements resulting from federal transportation legislation (MAP-21, FAST and any successor Acts signed into law in this time period), changes to federal regulations, federal guidance documents, etc. - 8.
+Interagency coordination with EPA, DEQ, ODOT, etc. for consultation on Air Quality Conformity Determinations (AQCDs) for updates to the TIP and/or RTSP, as needed. - 9.
+Assist in interagency coordination with local jurisdictions, ODOT, the Salem-Keizer School District, and other stakeholders to support the Safe Routes to School (SRTS) program within the SKATS area. - 10.
+Participate in the update of local jurisdictional Transportation System Plans (TSPs), as needed.